 This revelation prompts a range of looks – from excitement to Schadenfreude – depending on how the market is behaving.
 If it’s in a downtrend, I usually get a pitying look and something like “wow, it must be tough for you, huh?”

 My response?
 “Well, you can make money shorting stocks.”

-SHORTING…..!!!! (insert glazed look in conversationalist’s eyes).
+(insert glazed look in conversationalist’s eyes).

-A share of stock is a standardized instrument just like a book or a DVD, meaning each share of IBM is the same, just like every copy of “Harry Potter and the Deathly Hallows” on the shelf at the local bookstore is the same.
+A share of stock is a standardized instrument just like a book or a Blue-ray, meaning every share of Apple is the same as every other share of Apple, just like every Blue-ray of Harry Potter and the Deathly Hallows is the same as every other.

 Let’s say your best friend just bought a brand new copy of Harry Potter and brings it over to show you.
 The first thing you should do is ask yourself is why you have a 13yr old as your best friend, but after that, let’s say you immediately ask to borrow the DVD before it’s even unwrapped.

 At some point you will have to return it to your friend – I mean, not really since you can probably beat up a 13yr old – but assuming you’re a decent person, you’ll eventually give it back.

 Now, let’s say that you take the copy you borrowed and sell it.
 Maybe you sell it on Ebay, or Craigslist, or on a street corner, it doesn’t matter where, but you get $25.00 when you do.